Feich/2DPlatformerExample/README.md

 Functionality that can currently be found:
 * A simple movement script, which DOES allow multiple consecutive jumps.
 * A simple player controller.
 Contains all the functionality of the simple movement script and fixes the issue of allowing multiple consecutive jumps through the use of a state machine.
 This allows for the player character to be in only one state at a time.
+* A State interface for use in the player character's state machine.
 * Level random generation, or to be more precise, faux random generation.
 Uses premade "blocks" to create a seamless, continuous level.
 This is done with the LevelGenerationController and ConnectionPointManager.
+* A CameraController that smoothly follows the player character around as the player character moves.
+Does not handle player's fast movement well (velocity of more than 50 approximately)